 For some more tips on taking care of yourself, take a look at my blog on how to feel like your old self.

-If you’re feeling overwhelmed and would like some help shifting your stuck energy, contact Sharon for a FREE 20-minute chat to see how working with her could help you.
+If you’re feeling overwhelmed and would like some help shifting your stuck energy, contact Sharon for a FREE chat to see how working with her could help you.

 Sharon lives with her partner Geoff in Warwickshire and they have two adult children.
 She worked for over 25 years in an office environment, gaining qualifications to degree level in finance, business and management.
 While there she witnessed and experienced many stressful situations and suffered illnesses which were stress related.